Practical things to think about in preparation for the day.

 - Fluffy socks and or slippers to feel comfortable.

-- Spare clothes in case of accidents.
+- Spare clothes in case needed, such as if you are sick.

-- Wear something you feel good in.
+- Something you feel good in.

 Things to keep you occupied

 Having treatment can take some time, and it may not always be possible to have someone with you on the day.
-The following are suggestions for things to keep to occupied while having your treatment.
+The following are suggestions for things to keep you occupied while having your treatment.

 - iPad, iPod or MP3 player, tablet or smart phone (and don’t forget the charger!)